-Barbra Streisand Clarifies Remarks About Michael Jackson Accusers
+Barbra Streisand Sorry About Remarks About Michael Jackson Accusers

 Mark Avery/AP/REX/Shutterstock

-Barbra Streisand would like to clarify her stance about Wade Robson and James Safechuck's child sex abuse allegations against the late Michael Jackson, after coming under fire over her comments.
+Barbra Streisand would like to apologize and clarify her stance about Wade Robson and James Safechuck's child sex abuse allegations against the late Michael Jackson, after coming under fire over her comments.

 The two detail in the recent shocking HBO documentary Leaving Neverland what they describe as years of molestation and grooming by the King of Pop when they were kids.
 On Friday, The London Times quoted Streisand, 76, as saying that while she "absolutely" believes Jackson's accusers, they were "thrilled to be there," and that the singer's alleged behavior "didn't kill them."